jython/jython/src/templates/README.txt

 Some classes have generated code to enable their usage within Jython.
 Each such file will have a generated section that is created with the gexpose.py script.
-For the PyIntger class it is created thus:
+For the PyInteger class it is created thus:

   python gexpose.py int.expose ../../jython/src/org/python/core/PyInteger.java